Fast and save dive into VVC (H.266) development

 In this short note I want to share with you how to build VVC (VTM) encoder because I did not find any docs how to start work with it from scratch in the Internet.

-VVC (H.266) is the evolution of HEVC (H.265) codec, which offers ~40%compression efficiency than HEVC.
-I remind that HEVC offers 25-50% better data compression at the same level of video quality in compassion with AVC (H.264).
-For the more in depth explanation about VVC I suggest to see this video.
+VVC (H.266) is the evolution of the HEVC (H.265) codec, which offers ~40%compression efficiency than HEVC.
+I remind you that HEVC offers 25-50% better data compression at the same level of video quality in compassion with AVC (H.264).
+For a more in-depth explanation about VVC I suggest watching this video.